Getting an Interview

-I applied through a recruiter – interviewed at US Department of State in November 2012.
+I applied through a recruiter – interviewed at US Department of State (Washington, DC) in November 2012.

-Interview Question – Describe you experience planning events and working with difficult people.
-View Answer
+- Describe you experience planning events and working with difficult people.
+1 Answer

-I applied online and the process took 12 months – interviewed at US Department of State in July 2009.
+I applied online.
+The process took 12+ months – interviewed at US Department of State in July 2009.

 I came in through a fellowship program after grad school.
 Applied to fellowship online, then applied to State online.
 Had several phone interviews before was hired.
 Entire process took about a year.
 Security clearance took four months.